root-project/web/for_developers/web/index.md

  Jekyll Feed: Generating feed for posts
               ...done in 9.877795 seconds.
 ```
-once "`... done`" is displayed you can reload the web site from your browser to see your
+once "`... done`" is displayed you can reload the website from your browser to see your
 changes.
 Remember the `--incremental` can speed up serving times considerably.

 It is not necessary to restart the server each time you do a modification except if you
 modify the file `web/_config.yml`

 You may notice that the command `bundle exec jekyll serve --baseurl="/base"` generates a folder `_site` in
 the `/path/to/the/directory/web/` folder.
-This is the html version of the web site.
+This is the html version of the website.
 Do not
 modify or create files in that folder.
 This folder is ignored by git.